ten-protocol/ten-test/admin/README.md

 =================================
 This directory contains utilities to perform admin operations on Obscuro testnet.
 Currently, this is to;

-- deploy a set of contracts that can be used across different tests (`deploy_contracts`)
 - reset all persisted nonce db entries for test users (`persistence_reset`)
 - print user balances on L2 (`print_balances`)